lybird300/lybird300.github.io/_posts/2016-03-25-run-app-on-linux.md

 If you want to disconnect a project with its SVN repository, right click the project name in "Package Explorer", choose "Team > Disconnect" in the drop-down menu.

+<h2>Use jconsole</h2>
+jconsole has been installed in RENCI cluster, so I can launch it simply by typing "jconsole" at the command line, which opens its GUI.

 <h2>Working with R</h2>
 Although R is pretty amazing, ever since I started working on Renci clusters I've been avoiding it, because according to some of my colleagues, the installation process is painful and because the last several months I was working on really large data sets and R is not very good at dealing with them.
 But today I think I'm gonna give it a try.
 <h3>Install R</h3>